 When deciding how you will be using your QR codes consider how many you will need.
 Is there one code users will scan many times like a social media code linking to your branded accounts, or will you create codes in bulk that scanners can use many times or one-off codes for coupons and discounts?

-And for what purpose are you using QR codes?
-Is it for traceability, registration, ticket entry to events, or scans to landing pages with need-to-know information?
+And why are you using QR codes?
+Is it for traceability, registration, ticket entry to events, QR code marketing, or scans to landing pages with need-to-know information?
 There are many ways to use QR codes to get your company name out there and incorporate them into fantastic digital marketing campaigns.

 There is also a code for any use, so choose the type that suits your purpose the most:

-Make your code eye-catching to the user and always use branded colors in your codes so they give your company brand recognition and stand out from the rest.
-Contrast is important because if you print a QR code on a surface such as a window with moving images in the background, the code is difficult to scan.
-While QRs give great exposure to shop windows, always make the code itself with contrasting colors so it is easy to scan or have white space around it to capture the code in the scanner.
+Make your code eye-catching to the user while giving your company brand recognition.
+Contrast is important because QR codes will not scan if the squares and background are similar colors.
+You can test scan with your mobile phone in the process of making one.
+If you print a QR code on a transparent surface such as a window with moving images in the background, the code will be difficult to scan.
+While QR codes on shop windows are great exposure, always design the code itself with contrasting colors so it is easy to scan or have white space around it to capture the code in the scanner.
 It is still possible to have a beautiful contrast and incorporate branded colors.
+Read our Best QR Code Design Guide here.

 Make a frame with beautiful colors and a message to place around your code.
 Choose from different frames and customize your colors and messages.
 Have a clear CTA on every code.
 People are more inclined to utilize the QR code when they have a clear reason.
 If it is a promotion, a social media account link, e-store, or just more information about the company, do leave a clear message to inspire people to scan.
 Customers need to know why they are scanning such as: "Scan to follow us on Instagram" or "Scan here for menu" depending on the need.